 Studies have shown women who go through menopause after age 55 have about a 30 percent higher risk of developing breast cancer than those who experience the change before age 45.
 Experts believe this increased risk happens because women who undergo menopause later are exposed to more estrogen throughout their lifetimes.

-There’s no surefire way to delay menopause, but some lifestyle changes may play a role.
+There’s no sure way to delay menopause, but some lifestyle changes may play a role.

 Research has suggested that your diet can affect the age of menopause, too.

 A 2018 study found consuming a high amount of oily fish, fresh legumes, vitamin B-6, and zinc delayed natural menopause.
-On the other hand, eating a lot of refined pasta and rice was linked to earlier menopause.
+However, eating a lot of refined pasta and rice was linked to earlier menopause.

 Continue seeing your doctor regularly during perimenopause and menopause.
 They can help ease any concerns you might have about this pivotal change in your life.